Designing a performance tracking tool to measure and improve company culture

 Testing the solution

-Users were doubtful of the credibility of some of the questions chosen.
+Users were uncertain about the credibility of some of the survey questions.

-Users found value in the performance checklist, but found it overwhelming.
+Users found value in the performance checklist but felt it was overwhelming.

-On the pricing pages, users wanted to explore the individual features.
+On the pricing pages, users wanted to explore individual features in more depth.

 Creating a design system